rithienatan/PUCMG-CC/README.md

 # PUCMG-CC
-All work made on university of Science Computer on campus Puc Minas Coração Eucarístico)
+All work done when i was on University Pontifical Catholic of Minas Gerais doing Computer Science.